DeborahK/Angular-Routing/APM-Final/readme.md

 ## Description

-The edit form in this reference application demonstrates:
+The routing in this reference application demonstrates:
  - FormControls, FormGroups, FormArrays
  - Basic validation
  - Custom validation